Delays in 737 MAX certification flight may push off Boeing’s goal to win approval by midsummer

 Additionally, the FAA will review Boeing’s final design documentation, which also will be reviewed by the multi-agency Technical Advisory Board (TAB).

-After all these all FAA technical reviews are complete, Administrator Dickson has said he won’t give the final clearance for the MAX to fly until he has flown it himself and is “satisfied that I would put my own family on it without a second thought.”
+After all these FAA technical reviews are complete, Administrator Dickson has said he won’t give the final clearance for the MAX to fly until he has flown it himself and is “satisfied that I would put my own family on it without a second thought.”

 For now, Boeing’s target for that remains midsummer.
 Airlines will need another month at least after that to train their pilots and get their first MAX jets out of storage and readied to fly.